revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 <details><summary> <b>Explanation</b> </summary>

-- It will throw an `key error` because, keys are not found in the dictionary.
+- It will throw a `key error` because, keys are not found in the dictionary.

   </details>
   </details>